 top of page

-Ministry of Tourism launches implementation phase of Rwenzori ToT training to strengthen mountaineering standards.
+Launch of the implementation phase of Rwenzori ToT training to strengthen mountaineering standards.

 The Ministry of Tourism, Wildlife and Antiquities has commenced implementation of a major capacity-building initiative targeting frontline tourism service providers operating within Rwenzori Mountains National Park.
 The Training of Trainers (ToT) programme, running from 20 th to 27 th February 2026, marks the first phase of a broader project aimed at strengthening safety, professionalism, and service excellence across the Rwenzori mountaineering value chain.
 The project seeks